wconrad/ftpd/doc/rfc-compliance.md

 Restrict PASV/PORT to non-priv. ports     Yes    0.5.0 Disconnect after so many wrong auths.
-No      --- Delay on invalid password                 No      --- Per-source IP limit                       No      --- Do not reject wrong usernames             Yes    0.1.0 Port stealing protection                  No      ---
+No      --- Delay on invalid password                 No      --- Per-source IP limit                       Yes    0.6.0 Do not reject wrong usernames             Yes    0.1.0 Port stealing protection                  No      ---
 </pre>